Working with temporal data#

 data.tail()

-Now the TIME column is set as our index and it was moved to the left and replaced the original sequantial numbers.
-Notice that the TIME column is no longer part of the columns in our DataFrame (we will later see how to get it back as a column).
-Also the time zone information was attached to the Timestamp objects as can be seen by the five last characters showing +03:00.
-From this information we can see that the time zone in Finland is +3 hours at the given date (summer time).
-We can easily access the values in the index by calling it.
+Now the DATE column has been set as our index and it was moved to the left and replaced the original sequential numbers.
+Notice that the DATE column is no longer part of the columns in our DataFrame (we will later see how to restore it as a regular column).
+Also, the time zone information has been attached to the Timestamp objects as can be seen by the five last characters showing +03:00.
+From this information we can see that the time zone in Finland is +3 hours for the given dates (i.e., summer time).
+We can easily access the index values by calling it.
 Let’s check the first and last values of data.index and its data type.

 data.index[0]